taitanang/Taitanang_BlueStampPortfolio/index.md

 ### Next steps:

 This milestone means that I have finished the base project, and I will now start implementing some modifications.
 I will implement two sensors that will be able to detect objects.
-With some additional code, the robot will be able to automatically stop if something is in its path.
+With some additional code, the robot will be able to stop if something is in its path automatically.

 <!--
 For your final milestone, explain the outcome of your project.
 Key details to include are: